01 of 03

 What Cheese to Serve

-To narrow down the options on your cheeseboard it is best to select between three and five cheeses of differing textures and tastes.
+To narrow down the options on your cheeseboard it is best to select between three and five cheeses of different textures and tastes.
 These could include:

-- A hard cheese such as a West Country Farmhouse Cheddar, Wensleydale, Cheshire or Ashmore Farmhouse.
+- Hard cheese such as a West Country Farmhouse Cheddar, Wensleydale, Cheshire or Ashmore Farmhouse.

-- A Blue, such a Stilton, Yorkshire Blue, (one of my favourites) Blue Lancashire, Shropshire Blue or Blue Wensleydale is a must as it brings in another taste and texture.
+- A Blue, such a Stilton, Yorkshire Blue, (one of our favorites) Blue Lancashire, Shropshire Blue or Blue Wensleydale is a must as it brings in another taste and texture.

-- Flavoured cheese, often with fruit or spices added brings another dimension, and though they add a fun factor, they are delicious too.
+- Flavored cheese, often with fruit or spices added brings another dimension, and though they add a fun factor, they are delicious too.

-- Fresh Cheese always add a little zing to a cheeseboard with their lightness and, well, freshness.
+- Fresh Cheese always adds a little zing to a cheeseboard with their lightness and, well, freshness.
 Serve a Cream Cheese, Fromage Frais, Ricotta or a Mozzarella.

-Which British Cheese?
-With so many cheeses on offer how do you know which one to buy.
-Here's a small collection of regional cheeses I in the process of putting together or for a more definitive range, check out the British Cheese website.Continue to 2 of 3 below.
+With so many cheeses available, how do you know which one to buy?
+Here's a small collection of regional cheeses that are popular and perfect for your British cheeseboard.Continue to 2 of 3 below.

 02 of 03

 In mainland Europe, the British way of serving cheese with a ton of accompaniments is frowned upon, but it is traditional, and many will feel cheated without all the trimmings.
-Personally, I am of the" lesser decoration the better brigade", preferring instead to savour the flavour of the cheese itself, but each to his own.
+Personally, we are of the" lesser decoration the better brigade", preferring instead to savor the flavor of the cheese itself, but each to his own.
 So if you do like all the extras:

 Continue to 3 of 3 below.

 - Pickles such as pickled onions, a dollop of chutney or piccalilli is always welcome on a cheeseboard served for a lunch or snack.
-You may not want to put hefty pickles on a board served after dinner, the flavours could be a little strong..
+You may not want to put hefty pickles on a board served after dinner, the flavors could be a little strong.

 - Alongside the cheese serve delicious oatcakes, homemade Digestives are good or simple crackers but avoid any which are very strong in taste or too salty.

 - At Christmas, it is almost a sin to not serve cheese with a Christmas Cake.
-Cheeses like Wensleydale or Stilton are a very festive and traditional flavour.
+Cheeses like Wensleydale or Stilton are a very festive and traditional flavor.

 03 of 03

-- Traditional and so very, very British is Port with Stilton cheese, a real marriage of flavours.
+- Traditional and so very, very British is Port with Stilton cheese, a real marriage of flavors.

 - A wee dram of Whisky with cheese.
 The smoky, deep notes of a Talisker were made to be drunk with a robust Farmhouse Cheddar.